Connect with others who understand.

 Overview

-Prescribing information states that Epzicom is taken once daily.
-Epzicom comes in tablet form.
+Prescribing information stated that Epzicom was taken once daily.
+Epzicom came in tablet form.

 Side effects